ibm-cloud-docs/vmwaresolutions/archiref/solution/design_physicalinfrastructure.md

 * **Physical storage** - The physical storage provides the raw storage capacity that is used by the virtualization infrastructure.
 Storage components are provided either by {{site.data.keyword.cloud_notm}} bare metal servers or by shared Network Attached Storage (NAS) array that uses NFS v3.
 * **Physical network** - The physical network provides the network connectivity into the environment that is then used by the network virtualization.
 The network is provided by the {{site.data.keyword.cloud_notm}} services network and it includes extra services such as DNS and NTP.

-For more information about the physical components, see [vCenter Server Bill of Materials](/docs/vmwaresolutions?topic=vmwaresolutions-vc_bom).
+For more information about the physical components, see [vCenter Server BOM](/docs/vmwaresolutions?topic=vmwaresolutions-vc_bom).

 For more information about storage, see [Shared storage architecture](/docs/vmwaresolutions?topic=vmwaresolutions-storage-benefits#storage-benefits).